inconvergent/weird/docs/GRAPH.md

  ;   Derived type: (FUNCTION (GRAPH::GRAPH &KEY (:CYCLE-INFO T)) ;                  (VALUES LIST &OPTIONAL))
  ;   Documentation:
+ ;     greedily finds segments :between: multi-intersection points.
  ;
- ;       greedily finds segments between multi-intersection points.
-TODO: rewrite ;       this to avoid cheching everything multiple times.  i'm sorry.
- ;
  ;     note: by definition this will not return parts of the graph that have no ;     multi-intersections. consider walk-graph instead.
- ;
  ;   Source file: /data/x/weird/src/graph/paths.lisp
 ```

 #### GRAPH:GET-SPANNING-TREE

 ```
 return all spanning trees (if the graph is disjoint) of grph in a new graph. if start is provided, it will return a spanning tree starting at start.

  ; GRAPH:GET-SPANNING-TREE
  ;   [symbol]